 If a job you submit to HTCondor needs to access files residing in AFS, you have the following choices:

 The Center for High Throughput Computing hopes to improve upon how HTCondor deals with AFS authentication in a subsequent release.

-Please see section on page in the Administrators Manual for further discussion of this problem.
+Please see section 3.12.1 for further discussion of this problem.

 If the current working directory when a job is submitted is accessed via an NFS automounter, HTCondor may have problems if the automounter later decides to unmount the volume before the job has completed.
 This is because condor_submit likely has stored the dynamic mount point as the job's initial current working directory, and this mount point could become automatically unmounted by the automounter.